 Attorney John Schill, himself a combat veteran, understands the complexities of a child custody case involving active duty or retired military personnel.
 If you are currently in the military or retired from the military and need help with a child custody situation, call the Schill Law Group for the help you need.
 We offer a discount for active duty, retired, and former military personnel who wish to hire a child custody lawyer in Phoenix.
 The Schill Law Group is a client-oriented family law firm, and we will always go the extra mile to see that your case concludes with the best possible results.
 Your case will be handled directly by our Phoenix child custody lawyers who will keep you informed and work diligently to ensure your case concludes in your favor.

 The child custody attorneys at The Schill Law Group have years of experience in all phases of custody litigation.
 Whether it is a divorce or paternity case, a modification of custody orders or an enforcement of custody orders case, our attorneys have the experience and understanding of the nature of custody litigation to provide you with effective and dedicated legal representation.

-Please call our office for a free consultation regarding your child custody case and to learn more about our flat fee agreement at (480) 525-8900.
+Call our office today for a free consultation with a Phoenix child custody lawyer regarding your child custody case and to learn more about our flat fee agreement at (480) 525-8900.